pnanez/HyEQ_Toolbox/README.md

 ## Version 3.0
 Version 3.0 of the HyEQ Toolbox was developed by Paul Wintz.

-See **Credits and Acknowledgements** within the HyEQ Toolbox documentation for further acknowledgements
+See **Credits and Acknowledgments** within the HyEQ Toolbox documentation for further acknowledgments

 # See Also